aws-samples/ab-testing-at-edge/README.md

 We explore the use of edge computing, which is between the browser and the backend, to provide processing close to where data is generated.
 This workshop lets you run code closer to users of your application, which improves performance and reduces latency, through the use of three services:

 - [AWS Lambda@Edge](https://aws.amazon.com/lambda/edge) runs your code globally at AWS locations close to your users, so you can deliver full-featured, customized content with high performance, and low latency.
 - With [AWS CloudFront Functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-functions.html) in Amazon CloudFront, you can write lightweight functions in JavaScript for high-scale, latency-sensitive CDN customizations.
-The CloudFront Functions allows you to run lightweight JavaScript code at the [218+ CloudFront edge locations](https://aws.amazon.com/cloudfront/features/?whats-new-cloudfront.sort-by=item.additionalFields.postDateTime&whats-new-cloudfront.sort-order=desc#Global_Edge_Network) (as of August 2021).
+The CloudFront Functions allows you to run lightweight JavaScript code at the [600+ CloudFront edge locations](https://aws.amazon.com/cloudfront/features/?whats-new-cloudfront.sort-by=item.additionalFields.postDateTime&whats-new-cloudfront.sort-order=desc#Global_Edge_Network) (as of Spring 2024).
 - [Amazon CloudFront](https://aws.amazon.com/cloudfront) delivers your content through a worldwide network of data centers called edge locations.
 The regional edge caches are located between your origin web server and the global edge locations that serve content directly to your viewers.

 A [step-by-step workshop](https://catalog.us-east-1.prod.workshops.aws/v2/workshops/e507820e-bd46-421f-b417-107cd608a3b2) is also available for this content.

 ## Structure

-The three testing scenarios presented are **Random A/B**, **Sticky Random A/B**, and **External Switch A/B** and you can deploy each module independently.
+The three testing scenarios presented are **Random A/B**, **Sticky Random A/B**, and **Dynamic A/B Switch** and you can deploy each module independently.

 ## Architecture